LonnyGomes/phonegap-offline/README.md

 #### add

 The `add` task adds a platform for phonegap application.
 The `create` task must have been run beforehand.
-To add the `ios` platform to your project, you would run the following command.
+To add the `ios` platform to your project, you would run the following command:

 ```
 grunt phonegap_offline:add:ios